Storybook watercolor illustration of Daniel, Lisa, and Anderson in a San Francisco park

 Nap math

 Based on recent Huckleberry sleep data, protect the ordinary two-nap rhythm.
-Circus Bella's noon show and Randall's 10-1 window fit best after nap 1; the Sunday band concert can work as a short edge listen.
+SFMOMA’s 10-1 window and Saturday folk-festival edge listening fit best after nap 1; the Sunday band concert is more nap-sensitive.

 Weather window